applied stat charts

 Credits and costs

-Penn State's 12-credit online Graduate Certificate in Applied Statistics consists of required and elective courses that can deepen your knowledge of statistical analysis and provide you with:
+This 12-credit online program can deepen your knowledge of data science and statistical analysis and provide you with:

 • training on SAS and Minitab software packages